Texas rabbi: Captor grew "belligerent" late in standoff

 Andrew Marc Paley, a Dallas rabbi who was called to the scene to help families and hostages upon their release, said Cytron-Walker acted as a calm and comforting presence.
 The first hostage was released shortly after 5 p.m.
 That was around the time food was delivered to those inside the synagogue, but Paley said he did not know if it was part of the negotiations.

-“He appeared a little unfazed, actually, but I don't know if that was sort of shock or just the moment," Paley said of the first hostage after his release.
-“He was calm and grateful to law enforcement and Rabbi Charlie."
+“He appeared a little unfazed, actually, but I don't know if that was sort of shock or just the moment," Paley said of the first hostage who was released.

+Cytron-Walker said his congregation had received training from local authorities and the Secure Community Network, which was founded in 2004 by a coalition of Jewish organizations and describes itself as “the official safety and security organization” of the Jewish community in North America.
+Michael Masters, the CEO of the organization, said the congregation had provided security training in August and had not been previously aware of Akram.

 Israeli Prime Minister Naftali Bennett said on Twitter that “this event is a stark reminder that antisemitism is still alive and we must continue to fight it worldwide."

 Tucker reported from Washington, D.C.
-Also contributing to this reporter were Associated Press writers Paul J. Weber and Acacia Coronado in Austin; Michael Balsamo in Washington; Colleen Long in Philadelphia; Jennifer McDermott in Providence, Rhode Island; Michael R. Sisak in New York; Holly Meyer in Nashville, Tenn.; and Issac Scharf in Jerusalem.
+Also contributing to this reporter were Associated Press writers Paul J. Weber and Acacia Coronado in Austin; Michael Balsamo in Washington; Colleen Long in Philadelphia; Elliot Spagat in San Diego; Jennifer McDermott in Providence, Rhode Island; Michael R. Sisak in New York; Holly Meyer in Nashville, Tenn.; and Issac Scharf in Jerusalem.

 Caption